jiaruzhang/jiaruzhang.github.io/content/publication/paire/index.md

 ---
-title: 'Learning Identifiable Causal Structures with Pairwise Representation'
+title: 'Supervised Causal Learning of Identifiable Causal Structures'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here